vuejs/router/packages/docs/guide/index.md

 export default {
   computed: {
     username() {
-      // We will see what `params` is shortly return this.$route.params.username
+      // We will see what `params` in shortly return this.$route.params.username
     },
   },